Guido Marzulli: Biography

-Guido Marzulli was born in Bari, July 8, 1943.
+Guido Marzulli was born in Bari, 8 July 1943.

-His father – Michele Marzulli, who was also a poet and writer – and his mother Rosa Tosches were skilled painters.
+His father – Michele Marzulli, who was also a poet and writer – and his mother, Rosa Tosches, were skilled painters.

-He began his artistic activity in Bari, where he spent his adolescence and attended various meetings and debates with most important scholars and Italian painters, used to be part of the literary and artistic salon established in his parent home during the 1960s.
+He began his artistic activity in Bari, where he spent his adolescence and attended various meetings and debates with the most important scholars and Italian painters, who used to be part of the literary and artistic salon established in his parents' home during the 1960s.

 Also in Bari, he finished his university studies and completed a degree in Economics.

 In 1970, he moved to Rome, where he deepened his research on both landscape and portrait.
-During the same period, he traveled along Europe, broadening his knowledge to the greatest artists of antiquity and European masters from the nineteenth and beginning of the 20th century.
+During the same period, he travelled along Europe, broadening his knowledge to the greatest artists of antiquity and European masters from the nineteenth and beginning of the 20th century.

 Since 1991, he has lived in Milan and continued painting also in his summer house in Santa Severa (Rome).

 Marzulli originally set his work along the path traced by the naturalist Neapolitan tradition.
 He revisits it through the impressionist experience, interpreting it with strength and a 20th-century mark.

-In the second half of the 1970s he took a strong position against informal and conceptual art (as the Transavantgarde movement did in the late 1970s and 1980').
+In the second half of the 1970s, he took a strong position against informal and conceptual art (as the Transavantgarde movement did in the late 1970s and 1980').

-He rejected abstract art and focused on figurative painting, receiving awards and acknowledgements including the Gold Medal at the Biennale of Rome G.Tortelli in 1990.
+He rejected abstract art and focused on figurative painting, receiving awards and acknowledgements, including the Gold Medal at the Biennale of Rome G.Tortelli in 1990.

 Marzulli knew well the concept of Modern Art, but he chose to keep his work in a more traditional form, representing daily life and the human figure as its main character.